Advising Tips

 Certificates

-This program has related certificates.
-To learn more about the certificate options, as a way to get started or to add to the degree, please see additional information on cvtc.edu under Programs & Courses.
+This program has a related Human Resources Generalist certificate.
+To learn more about the certificate options, as a way to get started or to add to a degree, please see additional information on cvtc.edu under Programs & Courses.

 Preparing for Your Internship